How to File a Homeowner's Insurance Claim After an Incident

 Whether you rent or own, at some point you’ll likely have to make a homeowners insurance claim.

 One night you may forget to close the garage door and discover that, given the chance, all your power tools ran away from home!
-Or perhaps you host a birthday party, and the unattended kid brother – who wasn’t invited – wanders in front of the swing set and ends up with a broken arm.
+Or perhaps you host a birthday party, and the unattended kid brother, who wasn’t invited, wanders in front of the swing set and ends up with a broken arm.
 Or maybe a typical Texas hailstorm causes just enough damage to warrant a new roof.

 An insurance policy is a contract between you and your insurer, complete with rules, responsibilities, and procedures both parties must follow.
 You pay premiums in return for coverage, so when life happens, you should exercise your right to file a claim and enforce the policy without fear of higher premiums or getting cancelled.
 Especially if the claim stems from a naturally occurring event or “act of God.”

-1. Report a crime to police
+1. Report the Crime to Police

 If you are the victim of a crime (theft, vandalism, or burglary) report it to police immediately.
 Click here for a directory of law enforcement agencies throughout Texas.
 Make sure a report is filed and document who prepared the report.